MetroManSR/MetroWeb/en/balkeon/docs/numbers.md

 To create Distributives one must use the suffix `-is-`:

 - Uanisideon = One to each
-- Chosisideon = Two each
+- Cosisideon = Two each
 - Treisideon = Three each